 Notice that the activities are marked in Highlighter on the left with a round A

-As the third step we can identify possible scenarios of the process.
+As the third step we can identify possible flows of the process.

-Using the swimlane editor new scenarios are easily created simply by dragging and dropping activities onto the swimlanes.
+Using the swimlane editor new flows are easily created simply by dragging and dropping activities onto the swimlanes.

 You can also use DCR Simulator from the DCR Designer and step through each step shown in a task list.